 Health concerns have been raised globally about the potential exposure to Electromagnetic Energy (EME) emissions through using mobile handsets or being exposed to mobile transmission equipment.
 While there is no substantiated evidence of public health risks from exposure to the levels of EME typically emitted from mobile phones, perceived health risks can be a concern for our customers, the community, and regulators.
 Perceived health risks in terms of environmental exposures from mobile base station equipment can impact and cause concerns for the local communities on the implementation of new or upgrading of existing mobile base stations.
-This may impact the mobile coverage at that locality and also our mobile business.
+This may impact the mobile coverage at that locality and also, our mobile business.
 In addition, government legislations and industry requirements may be introduced to address this perceived risk, affecting our ability to deploy the mobile communications infrastructure.
+These perceived health risks could result in reduced demand for mobile communications services and/or litigation actions against us.

-We design and deploy our network to comply with the relevant government mandated standards for exposure to EME.
-Our standards are based upon those recommended by the International Commission on Non Ionizing Radiation Protection (ICNIRP), which is a related agency of the World Health Organisation (WHO).
-The ICNIRP standards are adopted by many countries around the world and are considered best practice.
+We design and deploy our network to comply with the relevant aovernment-mandated standards for exposure to EME.
+Our standards are based upon those recommended by the International Commission on Non-Ionizing Radiation Protection (ICNIRP), which is a related agency of the World Health Organisation.
+The ICNIRP standards are adopted by many countries around the world and are considered best practices.
 We continue to monitor research findings on EME, health risks and their implications on relevant standards and regulations.